What were the goals of the campaign?

 Ack!
 But what about metrics?
 How do you track “people liking stuff”?

-MM: Metrics are important.
+MM: Metrics_are_important.
 First, we wanted to surpass last year’s signups.
 Second, social shares are very important, and we’re tracking how many people use those buttons and engage on social platforms.

-How did you use MailChimp to market the holiday tips site?
+How did you use Mailchimp to market the holiday tips site?
 How could agencies do the same thing for their holiday campaigns?

 BG: We started with the people most likely to be interested in holiday tips this year: people who were interested in holiday tips last year.